Arif-Foysal/skinCheckNotebooks/Presentation_Speech_Script.md

 ---

 ## Slide 4: Research Objectives & Innovation
-**Speech**: "Our study had four primary objectives.
+**Speech**: "Our study had three primary objectives.
 First, systematically evaluate individual versus combined preprocessing techniques.
 Second, compare how different architectures - specifically CNNs versus Vision Transformers - respond to these techniques.
 Third, provide evidence-based recommendations for clinical deployment.
 And fourth, challenge the 'more preprocessing equals better performance' paradigm.

 The innovation here is that this is the first systematic ablation study comparing preprocessing effectiveness across fundamentally different neural network architectures.
 We're not just asking 'what works' - we're asking 'what works for whom?'"